Kimario McFadden

-Kimario McFadden (born April 13, 1991) is a Canadian football safety/linebacker for the Toronto Argonauts of the Canadian Football League (CFL).
-He played college football at South Carolina State University.
+Kimario McFadden (born April 13, 1991) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the South Carolina State Bulldogs.
 He signed as an undrafted free agent with the Atlanta Falcons in 2014.

 Professional career

-Atlanta Falcons
+Atlanta Falcons (first stint)

-After going unselected in the 2014 NFL Draft, McFadden signed with the Atlanta Falcons on May 12, 2014.
+After going unselected in the 2014 NFL draft, McFadden signed with the Atlanta Falcons on May 12, 2014.
 He was waived on August 29, 2014.

-Tampa Bay Buccaneers
+Tampa Bay Buccaneers (first stint)

 McFadden signed to the Tampa Bay Buccaneers' practice squad on September 1, 2014.
 McFadden was terminated from the practice squad on September 22, 2014.

 Atlanta Falcons (second stint)

-McFadden signed to the Atlanta Falcons' practice squad on September 30, 2014.
+McFadden signed to the Falcons' practice squad on September 30, 2014.
 He was terminated from the practice squad on October 30, 2014.

 Carolina Panthers

 McFadden signed to the Carolina Panthers' practice squad on December 2, 2014.
 He signed a futures contract with the Carolina Panthers on January 13, 2015.
 On May 21, 2015, he was waived.